nayanabodhi/Demo_Project/README.md

 Results-
 It will be displayed at the end of the batch file.
 If not displayed then find the results in the below location- DemoautProject\test-output\ExtentReport.html

+Actions-
+Run the Demo.bat file from the Project folder
+Press any key if prompted while running the Demo.bat file